 Caring for the rest of the family

-Sometimes, teenagers take on the protective role of the family, feeling that it is their job to step up to care for everyone.
+Sometimes, teenagers take on the protective role in the family, feeling that it is their job to step up to care for everyone, this can be a role that they take on themselves or it may be an expectation that is given by others around them.
 Yes, teenagers can benefit from helping out, but this needs to be balanced with what they can manage emotionally.
-It’s fine to help with ideas for the funeral, or help out with chores, but they need to know that it’s not their job to support everyone else’s grief.
+You might be able to reassure them and let them know that it’s not their job to support everyone else’s grief.
 They also need time to grieve and express their feelings, be supported by others and have time out.

 Being unconcerned about everyone else

 Some teenagers can almost appear uninterested and unconcerned by other people’s grief, and this can feel very hurtful and challenging to manage.
-However, this is where understanding that this can be a very normal reaction to most things in the teenage years – it’s not necessarily personal, just that teenagers struggle with empathy at the best of times, so why would they be able to manage to do this at the worst of times?
-Recognising that they too are finding the emotions just too big to take on themselves, let alone others’ feelings, can diffuse the frustrations and emotions this can raise.
+However, it’s important to understand that this can be a very normal reaction to most things because some teenagers often struggle with empathy.
+Recognising that they too are finding the emotions just too big to take on themselves, let alone others’ feelings, can diffuse the frustrations and feelings this can raise.

 Telling your teenager about a death

-Teenagers can be resistant to conversations with parents at the best of times.
-However, what is important is that you offer this opportunity to them on a regular basis.
-This is a careful balance of not pressuring them hourly, but mentioning once or every couple of days, perhaps sending a text to say ‘you are there and if they want to talk, just say’.
+Teenagers can be resistant to conversations with parents at the best of times, however, what is important is that you offer this opportunity to them on a regular basis.
+This is a careful balance of not bringing this up constantly but not shying away from it either.
+There are other ways to communicate other than talking, this could be by sending a message, writing a note, or spending some time together doing something they enjoy.

 What can happen is that they come to you at the most unexpected or inconvenient time.
-However, we would always say grab the opportunity, it may not come along again.
-It may mean being late for school or late to bed, but the odd late or missed appointment will be outweighed hugely by your child opening up to you and starting to express their grief.
+However, if you feel you can, try to grab the opportunity because it may not come along again.
+It may mean being late for school or late to bed, but these will be outweighed hugely by them opening up to you and expressing their grief.

 Who can I talk to about this?